Thai Superstitions around Pregnancy and Childbirth

 In Thailand, Buddhist rites and meditation, animism, but also beliefs in supernatural powers or powers of the universe and superstitions, play an important role in everyday life, in Thai Traditional Medicine as well as during the important “rites of passage,” such as those of pregnancy and childbirth.

-Additionally, there are many specific rituals performed and beliefs respected by a plethora of minority cultures in Thailand, such as by the Muslim communities in the South and by various so-called hill-tribe cultures in the North of Thailand (Karen, Lahu, and Hmong people, among others)
+Additionally, there are many specific rituals performed and beliefs respected by a plethora of minority cultures in Thailand, such as by the Muslim communities in the South and by various so-called Hill Tribe cultures in the North of Thailand (Karen, Lahu, and Hmong people, among others).

-Click for more detailseBook | Click for details
+Click for more detailseBook | More info here

 eBook - Traditional Mother & Child Care in Thailand